Sending Records to Archives

 - Active to Inactive Method: This method is simply based upon transferring files when they are no longer needed, become closed or inactive.
 Files which lend themselves to this method include project files, personnel files or similar records which are active for an indefinite period, often lasting longer than one year.
 Using this technique, you keep each file in an “active” file until it becomes inactive or until the occurrence of a particular event.
 Then place it into a “closed” or “inactive” file.
 Next, break the inactive file into annual blocks by the annual cut-off method described above.

 How to send your records: Once it has been decided to transfer records, there are some important procedures that should be observed.
 These include:

 - Obtaining boxes: Standard box for records storage is a “records center box” measuring 10”H x 12”W x 15” L. Only these boxes will be accepted for storage.
 Departments can order boxes from Staples using part number 825695.
 Prices for boxes are $5.36 per carton, with each carton containing a set of 10 boxes.
-Departments must arrange to have the boxes picked up and delivered as Archives and Records Management does not have the capability to pick up or deliver.
-Departments are unable to reuse boxes.
+Departments must contact the Archives department by email and let them know that they have boxes that are ready to be archived.
+We will arrange pick-up of those boxes.

 - Do NOT tape the top of the box.

 - Do NOT over or under fill boxes.
 Each box should weigh approx. 40 lbs.

 - If you have a box where folders will not stand up then pack the back of the box with crumpled acid free paper where folders will stand up.
 Do not let files lie horizontally in the box.